“We Have No Choice”

 Above: Ashura Onesmo speaking on October 17, 2018.

 Ashura Onesmo is a member of ATD Fourth World in Tanzania.
 Her job breaking stones in a rock quarry is exhausting and dangerous.
 She must take her children with her to work every day.
 But without an education, she has no other way to support her family.
 Despite these hardships, she says, “We do not despair because we hope that someday things will change.”
 She gave the speech below on World Day for Overcoming Poverty in Tanzania.

 My name is Ashura Onesmo.
-I am a mother of five children and I am stone breaker at the quarry named “Cambodia”.
+I am a mother of two children and I am stone breaker at the quarry named “Cambodia”.
 The root cause of my life of poverty lies in the family conflict between my father and my mother.
 My mother had to bring the children up single-handed, and her only income was from small money making activities.

 For women like me, the way to struggle against poverty is to break stones.
 It is a job that requires no investment other than our own strength.
 However, breaking stones is hard work and very dangerous.
 But we do it because we have no choice.